 D. Cumulative Flow Charts

 ClickUp’s Cumulative Flow Charts show how your tasks progress over time.

 Your tasks are broken into different colors based on their current status.
 This helps you quickly identify bottlenecks and step in to resolve them.

 4. Custom Statuses to help manage varying task stages

-Remember, the Agile methodology isn’t only for software development teams.
+Remember, the Scrum or Agile methodology isn’t only for software development teams.

-For example, the review processes for a software development and marketing project are going to be very different.
+For example, the review processes for an Agile software development and Agile marketing project are going to be very different.

 That’s why you need a tool that can create tailor-made statuses for each of your projects.